-Using a powder-based additive manufacturing technology means that AGA can move away from bars as raw material, traditionally used in subtractive manufacturing.
+Using a powder-based additive manufacturing technology means that Linde can move away from bars as raw material, traditionally used in subtractive manufacturing.
 With additive manufacturing almost any geometry can be achieved through smart design, sent to the 3D-printer and then pressing start.
 But such change doesn’t happen overnight.

 “The main challenge has been to think completely differently from how a traditional designer thinks, to lose the boundaries based on traditional methods,” Muren says.
 “Additive manufacturing has other boundaries, but we haven’t really figured those out yet.”

 The two companies are thinking alike, and Linde is now peeking outside the box.

 “I think the traditional way of manufacturing is still good, and we’ve done great stuff over the years,” Muren says.
 “But additive manufacturing will add to it, and I personally think that a combination of traditional and additive manufacturing where it’s needed is the strongest and most promising way forward.
 We have definitely gotten our feet wet.”